 As a road trip addicted family, it was only a matter of time before renting a recreational vehicle and hitting the road!
 My first question, of course was price…how much does it cost to rent an RV?
 I mean, beyond the daily rental prices highlighted on each listing.

-Now that we are back from our first RV adventure (and prepping for our second!!)
-I want to share with you the REAL price of renting an RV…in fact, I even have a downloadable RV rental spreadsheet to help you plan your next trip.
+Now that we are back from two trips where we rented RVs, I want to share with you the answer to the question we always get: How much does it cost to rent an RV….really! …in fact, I even have a downloadable RV rental spreadsheet to help you plan your next trip.

 First thing I want you to do is open our spreadsheet and make a copy for yourself.
 All of the line items in this worksheet are outlined below, so you’ll want to keep it open as you read on.